Home

 I have found that there is a therapy in art instruction.
 Every time I teach an art class I am aware of it.
 Before I started teaching (which was many years ago!)
 I remember assisting an instructor in his class and feeling that what made the attendance drop after a few weeks was the way the instructor was treating his students.

-I decided that I could definitely improve on his abandonment of his student and his cursory way of instructing them.
+I decided that I could definitely improve on his abandonment of his students and his cursory way of instructing them.
 I made up my mind to provide, not only information-rich instruction, but a supportive, encouraging atmosphere within which students could be nourished and grow creatively.

 drawing,art lessons, art